Tools

 Fly

 Infra has never been of much interest to me.
-I have run kubectl and deployed to AWS in the past, but I have always favored paying Heroku to worry about my infrastructure whenever possible.
+I can run kubectl and have deployed to AWS in the past, but I have always favored paying PaaS' like Fly to worry about my infrastructure whenever possible.
 I also usually work at the early stages of projects where costs are not as important to tune.

 Before 2021, I used Heroku to deploy applications to the internet.
 I moved away from Heroku because the platform began showing a lack of maintenance from their acquirers.